Musical Parodies, Lincoln Center, and the band returns to Brooklyn

 In other news...

 I recently was the music director for the premiere of a new show, ROPE with book and music by Mark Sickman, directed by Debra Whitfield.
 The show was part of the Venus Adonis Festival, which played at the Robert Moss Theater.
+The show was nominated for several awards and advanced to the festival's final round.
+Thanks to the cast, crew and creative team for a great run!

 I've been accompanying classes at CAP21, one of NY's finest musical theater conservatories, which allows young professionals and promising high school performers the opportunity to hone their craft with some of the finest instructors around.
 I've been accompanying their summer intensive for the past few years and am excited to join their year-round staff.